What Is Lavender

 Another study found that lavender can improve sleep quality in healthy students.
 [5]

-Lavender also improved sleep quality in midlife women with insomnia.
+Lavender also improves sleep quality in midlife women with insomnia.
 [6]

-Additionally, lavender herbal tea impacted sleep quality in elderly patients suffering from poor sleep.
+Additionally, lavender herbal tea impacted sleep quality in elderly patients with poor sleep.
 [7]

 Lavender And The Brain

 Lavender improves cognitive function, particularly attention, memory, and reaction time.
-Its smell can make you feel more awake and more relaxed at the same time.
+Its smell can make you feel both more awake and more relaxed.

 Neuroimaging showed that lavender scent increases arousal and relaxation by activating specific brain regions, such as the orbitofrontal cortex, posterior cingulate gyrus, brainstem, thalamus, and cerebellum.
 At the same time, it reduces activity in others, such as the pre/post-central gyrus and frontal eye field [8].